aeyoll/dotfiles/README.md

 About Zsh
 ---

-- Plugins are managed by Antibody
+- Plugins are managed by Antidote

 About Neovim
 ---